kritzikratzi/runtimeCPPDraw/readme.md

    "link binary with libraries" stage of the emptyExample target.
 g. in emptyExample, set deployment target to 10.7 or newer
 h. add ../../../addons/ofxRuntimeCompiledCPlusPlus/Aurora to user header search paths of your project
+i. add -rdynamic to your linker flags to export all functions (like ofDrawLine) so they can be used from a shared library.

 see if it still compiles :)

+#### Modify Compiler_PlatformPosix.cpp

+Around line 144 change

+		compilerLocation = "clang++ "

+to

+		compilerLocation = "clang++ -stdlib=libstdc++ -undefined dynamic_lookup";

+`-undefined dynamic_lookup` is needed at the moment because there will be lots of undefined symbols (like ofDrawLine, etc.), that are only resolved once the library is actually loaded.

+maybe add `-m32` as well if you use 32 bits.

 ---
 3. modify your sources